CarltonHenderson/carltonhenderson.github.io/_posts/2019-10-03-nc-makes-a-bad-web-server.md

 | 192.168.1.7          | (failed) | document | Other                                   | 0 B            | 25 ms |
 | 192.168.1.7          | (failed) | document | Other                                   | 0 B            | 24 ms |

 When it does finally succeed the network list is cleared!
-And we're left with a list looking like this:
+We're left with a list looking like this:

 | Name                 | Status   | Type     | Initiator                               | Size           | Time  |
 |----------------------|----------|----------|-----------------------------------------|----------------|-------|